 Most fitness experts today agree that static stretching should be performed after your workout when your muscles are completely warmed up.
 This reduces the chance of muscle strains and tears.

-The proven workout process to warm and protect your muscles and joints as part of your workout routine is as follows:
+The proven workout process to warm-up and protect your muscles and joints as part of your workout routine is as follows:

-- Dynamic stretching – This is best performed after the light cardio warm-up, but prior to any static work, and consists of lunges, squats, neck rotations, etc.
+- Dynamic stretching – This is best performed after the light cardio warm-up, but prior to any static stretch or resistance exercise.

 - Workout Routine – Cardio Workout or Resistance Training